symfony/symfony-docs/reference/constraints/Expression.rst

 The :ref:`expression <reference-constraint-expression-option>` option is the expression that must return true in order for validation to pass.
-Learn more about the :ref:`expression language syntax <expression-language-syntax>`.
+Learn more about the :doc:`expression language syntax </components/expression_language/syntax>`.

 .. sidebar:: Mapping the Error to a Specific Field